The latest numbers on COVID-19 in Canada for Saturday, Jan. 30, 2021

 _ British Columbia: 66,779 confirmed cases (6,039 active, 59,551 resolved, 1,189 deaths).

-There were 514 new cases Friday.
+There were zero new cases Saturday.
 The rate of active cases is 117.31 per 100,000 people.
-Over the past seven days, there have been a total of 3,295 new cases.
-The seven-day rolling average of new cases is 471.
+Over the past seven days, there have been a total of 2,768 new cases.
+The seven-day rolling average of new cases is 395.

-There were five new reported deaths Friday.
+There were zero new reported deaths Saturday.
 Over the past seven days there have been a total of 61 new reported deaths.
 The seven-day rolling average of new reported deaths is nine.
 The seven-day rolling average of the death rate is 0.17 per 100,000 people.
 The overall death rate is 23.1 per 100,000 people.

 There have been 1,044,931 tests completed.